amarjeetkaur111/Multi-track-meeting-transcription/README.md

 # BiggerBlueButton Whisper

 This repository provides Docker configuration and scripts for running a Whisper transcription service with optional GPU acceleration.
-The local backend now leverages **faster-whisper** for significantly improved performance when processing audio on the GPU.
+The worker transcribes audio locally using the open source **Whisper** model from OpenAI.

 ## Requirements
 - Docker and Docker Compose